We believe good records are important.

 Blood Testing

-If you’re new to goat diseases and want to find out more about goat health and the risks of adding untested animals to your herd, see our Resources page for education.
+If you’re new to goat diseases and want to find out more about the risks of adding questionable animals to your herd, see goat health on our Resources page.

-New animals entering our herd are often quarantined 30 days as precaution before introducing them to the main herd & we only buy goats from tested herds.
+New animals entering our herd are sometimes quarantined for a time to watch them and confirm their good health before introducing them to the main herd & we only buy goats from herds we trust with very high biosecurity standards like ours.